 Ebates (www.ebates.com) is a website that features promotional codes and discounts for online stores.
 It also features an affiliate revenue-sharing plan for its users.
 It allows its users who visit online stores through Ebates to earn cash back on their purchases, which Ebates then pays out to its users quarterly.

-"Cash back" basically means that Ebates takes the advertising money that they earn from referring you to a shopping website, and they pay you a portion of it equal to a percentage of how much you spent while shopping.
-This makes Ebates different from other coupon and discount websites, such as Groupon.com, Woot.com, and WagJag.com.
-They point you towards sales, discount coupons, and deals-of-the-day, but they keep all of the advertising revenue from you using them to find what you're looking to buy.
+“Cash back” basically means that Ebates takes the advertising money that they earn from referring you to a shopping website, and they pay you a portion of it equal to a percentage of how much you spent while shopping.
+This makes Ebates different from other coupon and discount websites, such as Groupon.com and Woot.com.
+They point you towards sales, discount coupons, and deals-of-the-day, but they keep all of the advertising revenue from you using them to find what you’re looking to buy.
 Ebates, on the other hand, shares the wealth.
-Some of their popular competitors are: Swagbucks.com, MrRebates.com, and Quidco.com

 In a nutshell, Ebates makes money by referring people to shopping websites in order to buy things, thereby earning advertising revenue.
 They also offer to pay some of their advertising revenue back to site users, which encourages them to keep shopping through Ebates, which makes Ebates more advertising money.

 To explain further, we’ll briefly discuss affiliate advertising and affiliate revenue-sharing.

 Affiliate advertising is when a non-store website provides special hyperlinks to another website that’s running a store.
 These hyperlinks tell the store website that they are coming from the non-store website.
 So, when a person clicks on those hyperlinks and makes a purchase on the store website, the store website pays a commission to the non-store website for bringing in customers for them.